-- human resources which include the various people that will be used to run the project. - financial resources all the financial aspects for running the project - material resources which include tools, instruments and materials that are necessary for running the project - Time which is in terms of time input to the project iv.
+- human resources which include the various people that will be used to run the project. - financial resources all the financial aspects for running the project - material resources which include tools, instruments and materials that are necessary for running the project iv.
 Identified Risks, constraints and opportunities